-The Monster G3 all-in-one home gym and functional trainer is a space efficient solution for combining several different training stations into one.
+The Force USA G3 all-in-one home gym and functional trainer is a space-efficient solution for combining several different training stations into one.

 The G3 takes up a fraction of the floor space that you’d need if you bought dedicated equipment for each of the 6 possible G3 exercise stations.
 This makes it an ideal solution for home gym or garage gym owners who want a lot of exercise variety but have very limited space.

 At the same time, you lose the benefit of having dedicated pieces of equipment.
-In an ideal world, you’d be able to have a separate piece of equipment for each the exercise stations in the G3.
+In an ideal world, you’d be able to have a separate piece of equipment for each of the exercise stations in the G3.
 Specialized equipment obviously has benefits over multi-purpose equipment.
 Of course, we don’t live in an ideal world.
-You have to consider floorspace and budget restrictions.
-The Monster G3 gives you a solution that works within these restrictions.
+You have to consider floor space and budget restrictions.
+The Force USA G3 gives you a solution that works within these restrictions.

 You still get most (though not all) of the benefits of having separate, specialized equipment.
 As long as you understand the trade-off, you’ll be happy with your decision.

-The Monster G3 won’t just save you space, it will also save you money.
+The Force USA G3 won’t just save you space, it will also save you money.
 You will save hundreds if not thousands of dollars compared to if you purchased a dedicated piece of equipment of comparable quality for each exercise station.

-The Monster G3 nevertheless gives you A LOT of bang for your buck.
-It is the lowest priced model in the Force USA Monster G-Series lineup.
-It starts at $2199.
-The next least expensive model is the G9, which comes in at $3199 with everything included.
-Even if you buy all the major optional accessories for the G3, you still save hundreds of dollars compared to the G9’s price.
+The Force USA G3 nevertheless gives you A LOT of bang for your buck.
+It is the lowest-priced model in the Force USA G-Series lineup.
+It starts at $1999.

-The Monster G3 is built for versatility.
+The Force USA G3 is built for versatility.
 It is an all-in-one gym, after all.

-As mentioned, it comes standard with 5 exercise stations.
-You can add a 6th station if you buy the vertical leg press plate attachment separately.
+As mentioned, it comes standard with 6 exercise stations.
+You can add one more station if you buy the vertical leg press plate attachment separately.
 You can add two more stations with the G3 upgrade kit (lat pulldown seat, low row footplate) and another three with the G20 upgrade kit (jammer arms, dip bars, leg curl/extension).